News: brad.haugaard@gmail.com • Restaurants • Library Catalog • Library Activities • History • Facebook / X/Twitter / RSS

 Driving Under the Influence – Suspect Arrested

-July 3 at 2:35 a.m., while patrolling the area of Peck and Camino Real officers saw a vehicle in violation of vehicle code and conducted a traffic stop.
-The driver parked the vehicle and was attempting to walk away, but officers were able to detain him.
-The driver displayed symptoms of being under the influence.
-A DUI investigation determined the driver was under the influence.
-He was arrested and transported to the MPD jail to be held for a sobering period.
+October 6 at 1:03 a.m., an officer patrolling the area of Huntington and Esplanade saw a motorist commit a vehicle code violation.
+A traffic stop was conducted and the driver was contacted.
+A DUI investigation revealed the driver was under the influence.
+The driver was arrested and transported to the MPD jail to be held for a sobering period.

 Driving Under the Influence / Traffic Collision – Suspect Arrested